bcgsc/Canadian_Biogenome_Project/README.md

 ## **Details on the test dataset**

-The PacBio data is a subset of covid ssequences obtained with this command lines :
+The PacBio data is a subset of covid sequences obtained with this command lines :

 ```
 wget https://downloads.pacbcloud.com/public/dataset/HiFiViral/Jan_2022/m64187e_211217_130958.hifi_reads.bam